lagabyok/lagabyok/README.md

 # 👋 Hey!
 I'm Gaby

 🌟 **Curious by nature, creative and techie by passion.**
-I move at the intersection of **technology, artificial intelligence, law, and video games**.
+I move at the intersection of **Technology, Artificial intelligence,Music, Law, and Video games**.
 For me, blending these worlds is like alchemy: weird, fun ideas emerge… and, most importantly, **solutions that matter**.

 ---